daviddongguo/MicroServicesBlog/README.md

 6 Kubernetes is a pain to setup, but makes it really easy to deploy + scale services.

 7 Skaffold handles the workflow for building, pushing, and deploying your application, and provides building blocks for creating CI/CD pipelines.

+Next:

+1. Build a central library as an NPM module to shar code between our different projects.

+2. Precisely define all of our events in this ahared library.

+3. Write everything in Typescript.

+4. Write tests for as much as possible/reasonable

+5. Run a k8s cluster in the cloud and develop on it almost as quickly as local

+6. Introduce a lot of code to handle concurrency issues.